DOJ will not turn over Biden's recorded interview with Special Counsel Hur, risking contempt of Congress

 Comer and Jordan subpoenaed the Justice Department for a transcript of Hur's interview with Biden and audio recordings.

-Just hours before Hur was scheduled to testify publicly earlier this month, the DOJ produced to the committees two redacted transcripts of Hur’s interviews with Biden.
+Just hours before Hur was scheduled to testify publicly last month, the DOJ produced for the committees two redacted transcripts of Hur’s interviews with Biden.

 BIDEN GHOSTWRITER ESCAPES SPECIAL COUNSEL CHARGES DESPITE DELETING EVIDENCE